EyasuTeshome/shifttracker/job-search/job-searching-define-a-networking-plan.md

 - Build your profile and grow an online presence.
 - Brand yourself as knowledgeable in your field.

-Once you have defined your networking big-picture goal, it’s a good idea to plan your network and identify the qualities you want your network members to have: different roles (recruiters, developers, project managers), sectors and companies, skills or experience, and other commonalities with you (interests, locations, for example).
+Once you have defined your networking big-picture goal, it’s a good idea to plan your network and identify the qualities you want your network members to have: different roles (recruiters, developers, project managers), sectors and companies, skills or experience, and other commonalities with you (interests or locations, for example).

 To get some ideas on how to plan your network, read the article [Use research to plan a better network](https://tribemineblog.com/use-research-to-plan-a-better-network/).

-Since networking is a strategy to access your dream jobs, it’s useful to consider them when thinking of your big-picture networking goal.
+Since networking is a strategy to access your dream jobs, it’s useful to consider those dream jobs when thinking of your big-picture networking goal.
 In the core program, you created a list so it’s time to look at it again (if you didn’t make a list, do it now using [this lesson](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/define-your-dream-companies.md)).

 **Apply what you've learned**

-1. Look again at your dream jobs and define now your big-picture networking goal.
+1. Look again at your dream jobs and then define your big-picture networking goal.
 What do you want to achieve with your networking efforts?
 How can your network contribute to getting you a dream job?
 2. Register your answers in Section 1 of this [template](https://docs.google.com/document/d/14UexNF3aZxtbH0mY39weG7EOlJr0ZEN96mqBkOa3Ilc/edit?usp=sharing).
 3. Make a list of the qualities you want your network to have, considering sectors, companies, roles, areas of expertise, location, or any other trait that is relevant to you.
 4. Register your answers in section 2 of the [template](https://docs.google.com/document/d/14UexNF3aZxtbH0mY39weG7EOlJr0ZEN96mqBkOa3Ilc/edit?usp=sharing).

 ### Step 2: Set your networking SMART goals for next month

-Once a clear vision of the professional network you want to build, you can set short-term goals that will help you move forward in that direction.
+Once you have a clear vision of the professional network you want to build, you can set short-term goals that will help you move forward in that direction.
 Your starting point is the network that you have already created in the past few months and that you have mapped already.

 **Refresher on networking goal setting.**